Metropolitan-Council/MetroGIS-Aggregation/Readme.md

 When Portal password changes, remember to either change the password in the credential manager, or remove the entry entirely and run interactively.

 ### 3) Set up scheduled task
-The script can be run Non-interactively
+The script can now be run non-interactively/automated